tarwn/lessthandot-hugo/blogs/content/posts/2009-10-26-dealing-with-cannot-resolve-collation-co.md

 join Test2 t2 on t1.SomeColumn collate SQL_Latin1_General_CP1_CI_AS = t2.SomeColumn
 ```

-Just for fun let&#8217;s see what the collation is for the column in the Test2 table
+Just for fun let's see what the collation is for the column in the Test2 table

 sql
 select column_name,collation_name